artefactual/atom-docs/dev-manual/env/vagrant.rst

    and `email <https://help.github.com/articles/setting-your-email-in-git/>`__ in Git.

-4. Create a new SSH keys to authenticate against a git server like Github.
+4. Create a new SSH keys to authenticate against a git server like GitHub.
    Optionally you can forward your local SSH agent using `ForwardAgent`, e.g. run ``vagrant ssh -- -A`` or ``vagrant ssh -- -o ForwardAgent=yes`` instead of just ``vagrant ssh``.
 Alternatively, you can set ``config.ssh.forward_agent``